SquareScreamYT/conlangs/newclong.md

 * [tʃ] is written as "ć"
 * [ŋ] is written as "ń"
 * [ə] is written as "é"
-* Gemination is marked by doubling the vowel.

 #### Capitalisation